 Lancaster in Lancaster County, Pennsylvania — The American Northeast (Mid-Atlantic)

 ❖ The oldest tobacco shop in the nation is still located at 114 East King Street.
 Established in 1770, Demuth quickly became the favorite gathering place for local men.
 Fifteenth President of the United States, and Lancaster

 Location.
-40° 2.299′ N, 76° 18.352′ W. Marker is in Lancaster, Pennsylvania, in Lancaster County.
-Marker is at the intersection of Queen Street and King Street on Queen Street.
-Click for map.
+40° 2.291′ N, 76° 18.352′ W. Marker is in Lancaster, Pennsylvania, in Lancaster County.
+Marker is at the intersection of North Queen Street (Pennsylvania Route 72) and East King Street (Route 462), on the left when traveling north on North Queen Street.
 Marker is on the NW corner of the square.
-Marker is in this post office area: Lancaster PA 17603, United States of America.
+Touch for map.
+Marker is at or near this postal address: 15 North Queen Street, Lancaster PA 17603, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Soldiers and Sailors Monument (within shouting distance of this marker); Old Courthouse (within shouting distance of this marker); Old Center Square (Penn Square) (within shouting distance of this marker); Central Market (within shouting distance of this marker); Early Transportation Routes (within shouting distance of this marker); Home Site of Col. William Henry (within shouting distance of this marker); S. Dale Kaufman (within shouting distance of this marker); Grape Hotel (within shouting distance of this marker).
+Soldiers and Sailors Monument (a few steps from this marker); Old Courthouse (a few steps from this marker); Old Center Square (Penn Square) (a few steps from this marker); Central Market (a few steps from this marker); Early Transportation Routes (a few steps from this marker); Lancaster's 'freedom spies' (a few steps from this marker); The Revolutionary War (a few steps from this marker); The War of 1812 (within shouting distance of this marker).
 Touch for a list and map of all markers in Lancaster.

 Categories. • Arts, Letters, Music • Colonial Era • Industry & Commerce • War, US Revolutionary •

 Credits.
 This page was last revised on July 28, 2019.
 This page originally submitted on February 6, 2008, by Bill Pfingsten of Bel Air, Maryland.
 This page has been viewed 1,431 times since then and 43 times this year.
 Photos: 1, 2. submitted on July 9, 2019, by Devry Becker Jones of Washington, District of Columbia.